haziq-exe/TikTokAutoUploader/Documentation.md

 - **`suppressprint`** (bool, optional, default: `True`)
   - Suppresses print messages that indicate the progress of the video upload.
 It is recommended to set this to `False` when first running the code to see progress and ensure everything works correctly.

-### 📝 IMPORTANT Notes
-- **`suppressprint`** (bool, optional, default: `False`)
-  - When `True`, uppresses print messages that indicate the progress of the video upload.
-It is recommended to set this to `False` when first running the code to see progress and ensure everything works correctly.

 ### 🛠️ Initialization Info